Game Development:Sonic the Hedgehog (16-bit)

 This French commercial showcases an unseen behavior of the spring in Marble Zone, seemingly extra long when used, and when bumped into the two blocks behind it disappear.

-Translation of commercial
+Translation of Commercial

 The following is a collection of images published in a variety of sources used to advertise Sonic the Hedgehog and to comment on its progress.
-Though it is unknown at what point these shots were taken during the development process, each come from a point before release.
+Though it is unknown at what point these shots were taken during the development process, each come from a point before the final release.

 Green Hill Zone